lynnbaratella/pynteractive-fiction/README.md

 ## The syntax

 A simple LaTeX-y syntax for writing short interactive fictions.

 Three types of entry:
 * `\scene`: the main descriptions can be written here
 * `\actions`: a set of possibilities the player has to choose from
 * `\reaction`: what happens (mostly) after an action has been chosen.
 They can be timed (`++ ` symbol), either by specifying an optional parameter for the whole entry or for a single line only.

-### DA RULES
-- Every entry has to be preceded by `\def`
-- every entry needs a name (first field) and a description (second mandatory field)
-- mind the closing brace on newline
-- after that closing brace in the entries `\scene` and `\reaction` you'll need to specify to the program where to look next (the next command, *without* specifying `\def`)
-- in the case of `\actions` entry you'll need a `<< ` for every line of text; the next command can be specified right after every line of text
-- with `\reaction` entries you can specify in squared brackets, right after the name, the time in seconds that every `++ ` line will wait before being displayed.
-As an alternative you can specify that number in squared brackets after the double plus symbol (`++[2] `)
-- to end the game (you might want to) you can simply use `\ENDGAME` as the next command (yes, in Caps: you're screaming to the computer).
-- see "How to make it work" for what concerns the script setup

 ### Example
 A short working example of the content of the text file